Here’s another hymn story. This one takes place in Scotland in the mid-to-late 1800s.

 To say it another way: You will not let me go.

-God loves you with a love that will never let you go.
+God loves you with a love that never lets go.
 Even when you were at your worst, he sent his very best, his only Son, to die on the cross, so that you might live.
 No circumstance of life can separate you; nothing can take you from his hand.

 … for I am your God; I will strengthen you, I will help you, I will uphold you with my righteous right hand.
 (Isaiah 41:10)